xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 ## Grant a license

 > Notes:
 >
 > An **Online License** of KSE and KRE is transferable among registered users of an organization as long as the number of active licenses does not exceed the license quota.
-See: [Transfer License](link).
+See: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).

 > Requirements:
 >